Introduction to Flutter

 How Does Flutter Work?

 Flutter’s approach widely varies from other cross-development platforms like Ionic, Xamarin, and React-Native.
-It comes with a 2-D widget rendering engine which works cohesively with Dart Framework and shows the UI in the canvas provided by the Platform.
+It comes with a 2-D widget rendering engine that works cohesively with Dart Framework and shows the UI in the canvas provided by the Platform.

-So here how it works:
+So here how flutter works:

 - Flutter is all about Widgets.
 Your entire app will be just a collection of widgets interacting with each other.
 Widgets are the only UI controls you will have in Flutter.
 For e.g. there are widgets for creating an Input Text Box or a Button.